San Francisco's vaunted tolerance dims amid brazen crimes

-1 of17 A security guard stands outside the heavily boarded Shreve & Co. jewelry store in San Francisco, Thursday, Dec.
+1 of17 Police vehicles are stationed at Union Square following recent robberies in San Francisco, Thursday, Dec.
 2, 2021.
 In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
 The quality of life crimes and a laissez-faire approach by officials to brazen drug dealing have given residents a sense the city is in decline.
 Eric Risberg/AP Show More Show Less

-2 of17 People walk past a large retail space for lease at Union Square in San Francisco, Thursday, Dec.
+2 of17 People pass by a woman in a wheelchair panhandling near Union Square in San Francisco, Thursday, Dec.
 2, 2021.
 In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
 The quality of life crimes and a laissez-faire approach by officials to brazen drug dealing have given residents a sense the city is in decline.
 Eric Risberg/AP Show More Show Less 3 of17

-4 of17 Caitlin Foster stands outside the Noir Lounge she manages in Hayes Valley and talks about the declining quality of life in San Francisco, Thursday, Dec.
+4 of17 A large window of the Louis Vuitton store is seen boarded up following a recent robbery at Union Square in San Francisco, Thursday, Dec.
 2, 2021.
-Foster fell in love with San Francisco's people and beauty and moved to the city a dozen years ago.
-But after repeatedly clearing away used needles, other drug paraphernalia and human feces outside the bar she manages, and too many encounters with armed people in crisis, her affection for the city has soured.
-At left is lounge owner Brian Cassanego, who had to install metal gates to prevent damage to his parklet seating area.
+In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
 Eric Risberg/AP Show More Show Less

-5 of17 Administrative assistant LeAnn Corpus stands near City Hall in San Francisco, Thursday, Dec.
+5 of17 Bar owner Brian Cassanego talks about the declining quality of life in San Francisco during an interview at the Noir Lounge, Thursday, Dec.
 2, 2021.
 In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
-Corpus, who enjoys figure skating, avoids the downtown rinks and won't take her 8-year-old son there after dark because of all the open drug use.
-"This city just doesn't feel the same anymore," said Corpus, a third-generation native.
+The quality of life crimes and a laissez-faire approach by officials to brazen drug dealing have given residents a sense the city is in decline.
 Eric Risberg/AP Show More Show Less 6 of17

 7 of17 FILE - San Francisco District Attorney Chesa Boudin is silhouetted looking out at the skyline from his office in San Francisco on Jan.
 30, 2020.
 In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
 The quality of life crimes and a laissez-faire approach by officials to brazen drug dealing have given residents a sense the city is in decline.
 In a sign of civic frustration, San Franciscans will vote in June on whether to recall Boudin, a former public defender and politically progressive politician elected in 2019 whose critics say he's too lenient on crime.
 Eric Risberg/AP Show More Show Less

-11 of17 People pass by a woman in a wheelchair panhandling near Union Square in San Francisco, Thursday, Dec.
+13 of17 People walk past a large retail space for lease at Union Square in San Francisco, Thursday, Dec.
 2, 2021.
 In San Francisco, homeless tents, open drug use, home break-ins and dirty streets have proliferated during the pandemic.
 The quality of life crimes and a laissez-faire approach by officials to brazen drug dealing have given residents a sense the city is in decline.
-Eric Risberg/AP Show More Show Less 12 of17
+Eric Risberg/AP Show More Show Less

 17 of17